jorgegv/rage1/README.md

 * Download and install [requirements](doc/REQUIREMENTS.md)
 * Add Fuse installation directory to path in user environment variables
-* Open Cygwin terminal, cd to the Rage1 directory and run:
+* Open Cygwin terminal, move to the RAGE1 directory and execute the following to compile and run the demo game with FUSE (Unix
+Spectrum Emulator):
   ```
   make build
   make run